 - 4-6 eggs

-- In a pan, heat some oil to medium high temperature.
+- In a frying or sauce pan, heat some oil to medium high temperature.
 Gently fry the sausages until they are cooked through and golden brown.

 - Add the chopped garlic, onions, tomatoes, and peppers to the pan.

 - Fry for a few minutes, then add the vegetable stock.

 - Next, add the lentils, and simmer for 15 minutes.